 All I can say is if you have played well but get beaten by somebody else lucking out, there's nothing you can do and you shouldn't beat yourself to death over it.
 One of these days, I'm going to win with the better starting hand in a tournament and then watch out...I'll be dangerous.

 I'm primarily playing in El Paso Home Games of late...which are pretty much 4-8 omaha hi lo games or 1-2 No Limit Holdem Games.
 Doing well in both although I must say I'm bored with the 4-8 limit although I will continue to play it when I really don't have any other choices available in town.
-The younger kids all want to play NL Holdem...I guess it provides the "adrenaline" rush they feel they need and anytime there is a poker event shown on television, it is always a NL Holdem show.
+The younger kids all want to play NL Holdem...I guess it provides the "adrenaline" rush they feel they need.
 A couple drift into the Omaha Hi Lo game and get bored quickly or take some big losses in it because of total lack of understanding of the game.

 There are interesting characters at all the games..I suppose I am considered to be one of them by many of the players...lol.
 And I suppose I am.

 And for those that think poker is "All Luck"; let me say this.
-Overall, the same people win each week and each month, and each year and the same people lose.
+Overall, the same people win each week and each month and the same people lose.
 It's a very obvious pattern.
 What does that tell you?
 Are the consistent winners just "Lucky"?

 PLAYING AGAINST A MANIAC